State funerals in the United Kingdom: Devolved administrations

 There is no formalised process or convention for how the devolved administrations in Scotland, Wales, or Northern Ireland commemorate important figures.
 The deaths of Ian Paisley and Martin McGuinness were privately commemorated, reflecting political and religious sensitivities in Northern Ireland.
-In Scotland, there have not yet been any funerals organised by the state in the modern era.
+In Scotland, the funeral of Donald Dewar in 2000, the serving First Minister of Scotland at the time of his death, was a national event and considered to be a state funeral.
+His funeral at Glasgow Cathedral was televised and attended by a large number of prominent UK political figures, as well as the Irish Taoiseach and The Prince of Wales.
 In 2017, the Welsh Government organised a humanist funeral for former First Minister Rhodri Morgan at the National Assembly for Wales, which was televised and billed as a major national event.